timaar/burgerloket-attestdemo/README.md

 6. What is HAL: [wikipedia](https://en.wikipedia.org/wiki/Hypertext_Application_Language)
 7. [Internet draft of what is HAL](https://tools.ietf.org/html/draft-kelly-json-hal-08)

-# Discuss in team

-In short the attesten-service in production is not using the HAL representation but something that looks like it.
-However in the documentation mijnburgerprofiel claim they require HAL.
-In beta-environment of mijn burgerprofiel.
-I changed the implementation that it also handles "official HAL".

-1. Pagemetadata: In specification it is: 'pageMetadata' in spring-default it is: 'page'
-2. links: In specification it is: 'links' in hateoas specification it is: '_links'
-3. certificates: In specification it is: 'certificates' in hateoas specification it is: '_embedded/certificates'

-not hal related:
+# Specification oddities:
 1. languages are not taken correctly (see dataloader and see what comes out on mijnburgerprofiel)
-2. PDF is just a stream isn't it better to do it with some content see code in comment
+2. PDF is just a stream-of-pdf isn't it better to do it with some markup like: fileid: , inhoud: bytearray

-# What's next?

-* My suggestion is to either make attesten-service HAL ready (already done in feature branch) and changing the specification or not call the specification a HAL specification.
-* The other solution is to change the specification and not name it HAL and accept regular json other then json+hal.
-* In any case we will need to update the documentation whatever option we choose.
-* Clean up the code in the feature branch: create a new type of Bron: EXTHAL or something so we don't break code for "meal vouchers"

-# Solved to match specification but still discuss in team better to use enterprise standards...

-1. Pagination: In specification it is: 'page' & 'limit' in spring-default it is: 'page' & 'size' (see @PageableDefault Pageable pageable)
+3. Pagination: In specification it is: 'page' & 'limit' in spring-default it is: 'page' & 'size' (see @PageableDefault Pageable pageable)